 Delve into the fascinating layers of this North African nation as you learn Arabic with courses at the beginning, intermediate, and advanced levels.
 IES Abroad courses focus on North African and Islamic Studies and introduce you to the many influential forces shaping the history and culture of Morocco.
-Courses taught in French give you an opportunity to address these topics while improving your French language skills.
+Students can take courses taught in English or in French.

 Gain a unique cultural perspective and practical work experience with an internship placement at a local organization, school, or business.
 Whether learning alongside Moroccan students or sharing a home-cooked meal with your homestay family, you will enjoy regular opportunities to integrate into the community.
 Coupled with IES Abroad field trips and field study trips that provide first-hand cultural insight, this program will help you to gain a meaningful cultural experience and a deeper knowledge of what it means to be a citizen of the world.